-In this document, I describe how and why I collect, store and use personal data for the daily operation of ChrisRosser.net.
+In this document, I describe how and why I collect, store and use personal data for the daily operation of ChrisRosser.net and Scriptorium.
 In an ideal world, I wouldn't collect a single shred of data.
 However, running a website with a membership and newsletter component requires that I collect and use personal information.

 Privacy is important to me.
 Yes, that's easy to say and harder to prove, but I hope this document alleviates any concerns you might have.

 In collecting, storing, and using data, I adhere to the following principles:

 - Your data is yours, not mine, nor does it belong to big tech and media companies.

 - I collect and use only the information I need to run my website and membership business.

 - When I delete data, it's gone for good.